jaseeva/Wordsquiz-with-React/README.md

 - sort table by rating or answer date
 - start a quiz that selects random 5 words with the worst learned_rating (below median)
 - see results after completing the quiz
-- repeat last quiz
+- repeat last quiz (all words or only wrong)
 - see chart for the last quiz results and bar graph for past 10 quizzes
 - empty states are handled (mostly)

 **Setup:**
 Works only locally for now.
 Make sure you have node.js installed.
-1) From the root folder, run `npm install` and then `npm start` to run the server;
+1) From the root folder, run `npm install`
-2) In another terminal, from the /client folder do the same 2 commands to run the app; Test file that can be uploaded is in `/files/words.csv`
+2) From the /client folder also run `npm install`
+3) Go back to the root and run `npm start` (should start both server and client) Test file that can be uploaded is in `/files/words.csv`

 **Tech:**